 Inlays & Onlays

 Our dentists will always try and preserve as much of the patient's natural tooth as possible when performing a restorative procedure.
 This is why we will always choose the surgery that suits the extent of damage that has impacted the patient's tooth.
-Inlays and onlays are a form of restoration that are used on tooth damage that is too severe for a filling, but when preparation for a crown would remove too much of the natural enamel.
+Inlays and onlays are a form of restoration that are used on tooth damage that is too severe for a dental filling, but when preparation for a dental crown would remove too much of the natural enamel.
 Inlays and onlays are used by Summit Dental Care to restore a tooth back to its former strength.

 How Is an Inlay/Onlay Placed?